 - Anyone with a confirmed or suspected case of COVID-19 must NOT go to work and should self-isolate at home.
 If contact with a positive case is confirmed, further directions will be provided by the Health Unit

 - Physical distancing rules at work mean employees should not be in close contact with each other.
-If, however, an employee is identified as being a close contact of a co-worker who is confirmed or suspected of having COVID-19, the person should immediately take Ontario’s online COVID-19 Self-Assessment Tool to see what further care is needed or call Telehealth Ontario at 1-866-797-0000 The employee may also be contacted by the Health Unit with further directions on what to do, including self-isolating or self-monitoring for symptoms of COVID-19.
+If an employee is identified as being a close contact of a co-worker who is confirmed or suspected of having COVID-19, the person should immediately take Ontario’s online COVID-19 Self-Assessment Tool to see what further care is needed.
+They can also call Telehealth Ontario at 1-866-797-0000.
+The employee may also be contacted by the Health Unit with further directions on what to do, including self-isolating or self-monitoring for symptoms of COVID-19.

 - Employers are strongly urged to support the COVID-19 instructions your employees have received from any health care provider.
 This protects the health of your workers and customers